yayner2002/JStodoapp/README.md

 # To Do List App

-> A simple To Do List App for learning purpose
+> A To Do List app designed to help web developers practice Javacript concepts.
+Users can create add, remove and edit tasks.
+Built with Javascript."
 ## Built With

 - Css